HNLMS Tijgerhaai (S807): Ship history

 In 1994 Tijgerhaai took part in the NATO exercise Isle d'or.
 Other exercises that year include an exercise called Jolly Roger, an exercise with German submarines and an exercise with English vessels.

-The boat was decommissioned in 1995.
-Several countries expressed interest in buying the submarine but eventually no buyer was found and the boat is planned to be scrapped.
+The boat was decommissioned in 1996.
+Several countries expressed interest in buying the submarine but eventually no buyer was found.
+The Tijgerhaai was scrapped in Malaysia in 2006.